-In addition to the distribution to corporate and franchised stores, Sobeys operates national wholesale distribution of a full range of products and services to over 5,000 convenience stores and small grocers nationally.
-Sobeys' Wholesale also operates six "Cash & Carry" outlets, five in Atlantic Canada and one in Manitoba.
+In addition to the distribution to corporate and franchised stores, Sobeys operates national wholesale distribution to over 5,000 convenience stores and small grocers nationally.
+Sobeys' Wholesale also operates six Cash & Carry outlets, five in Atlantic Canada and one in Manitoba.